AliShazly/ascii-py/README.md

 # Ascii-py

 Converts images or videos to ASCII in the terminal.
 Can take files, links, or use webcam for image/video input.
-Color is currently only supported for images, I hope to bring it to videos soon.

 ## Usage

 ### Installation

-> $pip install -r requirements.txt
+> pip install -r requirements.txt

 ### **ascii_image.py**